What jobs can I get? How much can I get paid?

 - Department management

 Fashion or apparel designers develop style trends into marketable designs for the fashion industry.
-An academic background in fashion design will help you understand the garment production process as well as the business of consumer demand.
+An academic background in fashion will help you understand the garment production process as well as the business of consumer demand.
 Successful fashion designers have:

 - Strong business sense